LATEST CRUISE BOOKINGS

 We then stay on for the next leg, NORWAY EXPLORATION, which begins in Southampton on July 25th, and then heads north via Haugesund, Flåm, Trondheim and Hammerfest in Norway, and on to Murmansk, Solovestsky and Archangel in Arctic Russia.
 We then return via Honningsvåg and Kristiansund in Norway, Lerwick on Shetland, Leith for Edinburgh, and Newcastle, ending in Amsterdam on August 13th (see map below).
 Check here for further information.

-We begin the year auspiciously back on Seven Seas Navigator for an amazing 36-night trip, appropriately called CIRCLE AUSTRALIA, beginning in Sydney on January 23rd and ending up back there on February 28th.
+We begin the year auspiciously back on Seven Seas Navigator for three more back-to-back cruises, starting with an amazing 36-night trip, appropriately called CIRCLE AUSTRALIA.
+This begins in Sydney on January 23rd and ending up back there on February 28th.
 See the map below for the full anti-clockwise navigation of the continent, and check here for more details of this very unusual cruise.

 We are always happy to discuss future opportunities with cruise companies, either directly or via the P&R Agency at Peel Talent.